Overview

 Impetus

-The goal of this final prototype was therefore to explore how the system could give young children direct agency in the process of selecting and sharing music between homes.
-Instead of relying on screens or phone interfaces, the design shifted toward tangible interaction that could be easily understood and manipulated by children.
+The goal of this third prototype was therefore to explore how the system could give young children direct agency in selecting and sharing music between homes while further reinforcing the idea that FamilySong should exist as a standalone object in the home rather than as another application running on a personal device.
+Instead of relying on screens or mobile interfaces, this iteration focused on tangible interaction that children could understand and manipulate as part of everyday play.

 What this prototype explored